rei/rei-cedar-docs/docs/components/buttons/README.md

 ### Text and Icon

 To scale Cedar icons appropriately, include the `cdr-button__icon` class with any icon component.
-The `size` prop scales both the icon and button.
+The `size` prop scales both the icon and the button.

-In the below example, a "Download" button is rendered as a button with icon and text using `cdr-icon` and the icon sprite.
+In the example below, the "Download" button is rendered as a button with icon and text using `cdr-icon` and the icon sprite.

 ```vue{5}
 <template>